 And we know that fructose inhibits the satiety hormone leptin and stimulates the hunger hormone ghrelin.10

-Eating sugary foods during your last meal can make it harder for you to fast the next day.
+Eating sugary foods during your last meal can make fast the next day harder.
 Highly processed foods do not make you feel full but make you hungry faster.

 Like sugar, refined seed oils have now made it into colorful packaging.